-Desert Queen Mine is one of hundreds of abandoned mining sites which sit alongside the Joshua Trees, giant boulders and unique rock formations which dot the barren desert landscape of Joshua Tree National Park.
+Desert Queen Mine is one of hundreds of abandoned mining sites that sit alongside the Joshua Trees, giant boulders and unique rock formations that dot the barren desert landscape of Joshua Tree National Park.
 It’s an easy and picturesque hike to Desert Queen Mine and it provides a fascinating glimpse into the history of the park.

 Desert Queen Mine is located in California’s Joshua Tree National Park.
 With its unique rock formations and distinctive Joshua Trees set against a barren desert landscape, Joshua Tree National Park is one of the most magical and enchanting places on the planet.